template

-WXML provides templates, in which you can define code snippets and then call them in different places.
+WXML provides templates in which code snippets can be defined and then called in different places.

 <!--